 - 5.4 Properties are advertised every week, from Thursday at 00:01 to Tuesday at 23:59.
 This is known as the "advertising cycle".
-The advertisements can be found on the Homesearch website.
-If you do not have access to a computer, they are available free of charge at the Civic Centre, Carlton Access point or libraries, via a PC.
+The advertisements can be found on the Homesearch website and can be accessed by all devices.
+If you do not have access to the internet, please contact the Homesearch Team.
 The advertisements give information about each property, such as the number of bedrooms, location, rent, property type, and whether pets are allowed.
 The advertisements also say who is eligible to bid for the property.
-This is at the landlord's discretion, not the Council's. - 5.5 Once you have found a property that you are interested in that you are eligible to bid for, you can let us know, via the website, by phone or in person (contact details in section 21).
+This is at the Housing Association's discretion, not the Council's. - 5.5 Once you have found a property that you are interested in that you are eligible to bid for, you can let us know, via the website, by phone or in person (contact details in section 1.6).
 Bidding does not involve any money (It is an expression of interest, not a financial offer.)
-You can bid for up to three properties in each cycle. - 5.6 Before you bid for a property, make sure you read any eligibility criteria carefully to make sure that your bid is not wasted.
-During the bidding cycle, you can check your position in the queue for that property, and move your bids to different properties where you are better placed, to increase your chances of being successful. - 5.7 Once the advertising cycle closes, all the bids received for each property are drawn together in a shortlist, and the property is normally considered for the person at the top of it (see section 22 for more details.)
-However, there may be instances where the property is offered to an applicant lower down the list, for example, to avoid under-occupation (where the household moving in has more bedrooms than they need) or to make the best use of the property i.e. when the household has medical needs or requires a property which has been adapted.
-Note: that it is the Landlord (NOT the Council) who makes the decision about who the property is offered to.
-Please also note that if you have any arrears of rent then a Landlord may decide not to offer to you, but to offer to someone who is lower on the shortlist but who has no rent arrears. - 5.8 The property is usually offered to the applicant who is in the highest priority band, has been waiting the longest and who meets the criteria of any local lettings policy of the Landlord.
+You can bid for up to three properties in each cycle. - 5.6 During the bidding cycle, you can check your position in the queue for that property, and move your bids to different properties where you are better placed, to increase your chances of being offered a property. - 5.7 Once the advertising cycle closes, all the bids received for each property are drawn together in a shortlist, and the property is normally considered for the person at the top of it (see section 21 for more details.)
+However, there may be instances where the property is offered to an applicant lower down the list, for example, to avoid underoccupation (where the household moving in has more bedrooms than they need) or to - make the best use of the property i.e. when the household has medical needs or requires a property which has been adapted.
+Note: that it is the Housing Association (NOT the Council) who makes the decision about who the property is offered to.
+Please also note that if you have any arrears of rent/mortgage then a Housing Association may decide not to offer to you, but to offer to someone who is lower on the shortlist. - 5.8 The property is usually offered to the applicant who is in the highest priority band, has been waiting the longest and who meets the criteria of any local lettings policy of the Housing Association.
 If that applicant refuses, the property is offered to the next highest placed applicant and so on, working down the short list until the property is let.
-If the property is subsequently refused and a long period has passed since the property was advertised, it may be re-advertised, or offered as a direct match.
+If the property is subsequently refused and a long period has passed since the property was advertised, it may be re-advertised, or offered as a direct match. - 5.9 Each week, you can see feedback from properties that have previously been let through Homesearch, including how many people bid for them, which band the successful applicant was in, and how long they had been waiting.
+This can help you to decide what type of properties to bid for in future, and see how likely you are to be successful.

-6.0 Eligibility
+6 Eligibility